-Program Content: This course is designed to meet the 4 hour ethics CPE requirement for Texas.
+Program Content: This course meets the 4 hour ethics CPE requirement for Texas.
 It covers the definition of ethics, ethical reasoning and its application to common dilemmas, the core values of the CPA profession, and the Texas Board Rules of Professional Conduct.
 This course has been specifically reviewed and approved by the Texas State Board of Public Accountancy.
 You will find interesting case studies located throughout that demonstrate the subject matter being discussed.